Skip to main content

 Holiday Travel Tips for Children Who Have Special Needs

-‘Tis the season to be jolly but that can be a tall order when you’re dealing with holiday travel.
+‘Tis the season to be jolly but that can be a tall order when you’re dealing with holiday travel issues.
 Airports are crowded, security lines long, traffic is snarled.
 We’ve all been there.

-Parents traveling with family members who have a disability must often make special accommodations.
-Preparation and knowledge are the keys to decreasing stress and beat your "bah humbug."
+Parents traveling with family members who have a disability are often dealing with extra issues and concerns.
+The holiday season often means traveling to see friends and relatives.
+Preparation and knowledge are the keys to decreasing stress and getting rid of your bah humbug.

-• Check out the Transportation Security Administration (TSA) website and telephone hotline to find out more about the TSA Cares program.
-It connects passengers with a representative who can answer questions about preparing for the security screening and flight.
-The TSA recommends that you call the hotline (1-855-787-2277) 72 hours ahead of travel so it can coordinate support.
+• Check out the Transportation Security Administration’s (TSA’s) website and telephone hotline to find out more about the TSA Cares program.
+It connects passengers with a TSA representative who can answer questions about preparing for the security screening and the flight.
+The TSA recommends that you call the hotline about 72 hours ahead of travel so TSA Cares can coordinate support for passengers.
+The toll-free hotline is 1-855-787-2277 and here is the TSA passenger support website.

-• Did you know there's a special security line at airports to assist people who have disabilities?
-Using this line can make security clearance go more smoothly.
-Ask an airport or security worker where to find this security line.
+• There’s a special security line at airports to assist people who have disabilities.
+Using this line can make security clearance less of a hassle.

 • Children who have a disability can leave their shoes on when going through security.